Araneta Center Inc.

 The Farmers Market

-• Bus Station: Newly renovated, this station caters to 30 provincial bus companies with 600 provincial buses bringing an estimated 18,000 passengers to places as far as Davao in Maindanao every day.
+• Bus Station: Newly renovated, this station caters to 30 provincial bus companies with up to 600 provincial

 • Aurora Tower: Located along Aurora Boulevard, this 22-level Aurora Tower houses commercial and office spaces, underground parking, two penthouse floors and a helipad.
 Its first seven floors is occupied by Isetann Department Store.

 • SM Department Store – Araneta Center: One of the biggest retail chains in the country, the SM Department Store at the Center is its largest outlet at 85,000 square meters.

 • Shopwise Hypermarket: The first supercenter in the Philippines, Araneta Center is home to its biggest branch offering basic necessities at affordable prices.